 Our teams value diversity and inclusion and we treat each other, our customers and members of our communities with respect.
 Whatever the circumstances, we hold ourselves and each other to account and our goals for a better world are clear through our support for our communities and as an advocate for change whether environmental or social.

-We have prepared and implemented an amendment to our Code of Business Conduct and Ethics (“the Code”), applicable to all employees in the Group, to state that Aspen takes a zero tolerance approach to slavery and human trafficking and is committed to ensuring that there is no slavery or human trafficking in our business or supply chains.
+We have prepared and implemented an amendment to our Code of Business Conduct and Ethics (“the Code”), applicable to all employees within the Aspen group to state that Aspen takes a zero tolerance approach to slavery and human trafficking and is committed to ensuring that there is no slavery or human trafficking in our business or supply chains.
 This is reflective of the Code’s general commitment to integrity in the conduct of our business and the requirement that all Aspen employees perform their duties in a manner, which is legally, ethically and morally irreproachable.

-Other relevant policies, including our Outsourcing Policy and Procurement Policy, have also been reviewed and amended to highlight the need to consider slavery and human trafficking issues when selecting and engaging with suppliers.
+Other relevant policies, including our Group Outsourcing Policy and Group Procurement Policy, have also been reviewed and amended to highlight the need to consider slavery and human trafficking issues when selecting and engaging with suppliers.

 We have a Whistleblowing Policy under which employees can report any issues or concerns they may have regarding slavery or human trafficking in our business or supply chains.

-We have reviewed our spend data to assess the number of suppliers, their location and the nature of the goods or services being provided, in order to assess which suppliers represent the greatest risk to managing slavery and human trafficking in our supply chain.
+We have further reviewed our spend data to assess the number of suppliers, their location and the nature of the goods or services being provided, in order to assess which suppliers represent the greatest risk to managing slavery and human trafficking in our supply chain.
 For those higher risk suppliers, we have reviewed their policies and statements to ascertain that they are ensuring compliance with the requirements of the Act.

 Our tender template includes a statement that Aspen is committed to ensuring slavery and human trafficking do not exist in our business or supply chains.
 Bidding suppliers are required to include their relevant policies and procedures as part of their tenders.